Alexandria expedition of 1807: Siege of Alexandria

 The defeat at Rosetta compelled Mackenzie-Fraser to reassess his position.
 British troops were instructed to reoccupy Alexandria, which was promptly besieged by Egyptian and Mamluk forces from Cairo.
 Using his feigned goodwill as a pretext, Muhammad Ali offered the British the liberty to receive supplies from Duckworth's transports, as well as a grain trade agreement with added assurances of security for any trade routes to India.
 This was in exchange for recognition of his independence from the Ottoman Empire.
 The grain agreement was accepted, and supplies continued to be delivered to the British troops in Alexandria.
 However, the British government did not formally recognise independence, as it had no intention of seeing the Ottoman Empire dismantled in the face of an expansionist Russia.

 Departure from Alexandria

-Colonel Dravetti, now advising Muhammad Ali in Cairo, persuaded the ruler to release the British prisoners of war as a gesture of goodwill, sparing them the usual fate of becoming slaves to their captors.
 In September, when no further use could be derived from the occupation of Alexandria, General Mackenzie-Fraser was allowed to surrender the city and retreat to Sicily on the 25th.